holochain-immersive/forum-happ/EXERCISES.md

 5. Change the function `create_post` so that after the channel path gets created, it also creates a link from the entry hash of that channel path to the header hash of the created post.

-6. Create a function `get_channel_posts` that receives a channel `String`, and returns a `Vec<HeaderHash>` for all the posts that have been created in this in the given channel.
+6. Create a function `get_channel_posts` that receives a channel `String`, and returns a `Vec<ActionHash>` for all the posts that have been created in this in the given channel.
 The header hashes should be ordered by the time that they were created in descendant order (most recent ones first).

 7. Create a function `get_all_channels` that doesn't receive any input parameter, and returns a `Vec<String>` with the names of all the channels that have been created.

-8. Create a function `update_post`, that receives as input an `UpdatePostInput` struct, updates the post and returns the `HeaderHash` of the updated post.
-Define the `UpdatePostInput` as a struct that has a field `udpated_post` of type `Post`, and an `post_to_update` field of type `HeaderHash`.
+8. Create a function `update_post`, that receives as input an `UpdatePostInput` struct, updates the post and returns the `ActionHash` of the updated post.
+Define the `UpdatePostInput` as a struct that has a field `udpated_post` of type `Post`, and an `post_to_update` field of type `ActionHash`.

-9. Create a function `get_post`, that receives as input the original `HeaderHash` for a post, and returns the latest update for that post in the form of a `ExternResult<Element>`.
+9. Create a function `get_post`, that receives as input the original `ActionHash` for a post, and returns the latest update for that post in the form of a `ExternResult<Record>`.